What Is My Ex-Partner Entitled to in a Divorce?

 Contact a Bedford Divorce Lawyer Now

 Hargrave Law, PC has provided dependable and aggressive representation to Bedford, TX, clients since 1999.
 We know the challenges you face while going through a divorce.
-Negotiations can turn ugly and lead to complicated and expensive courtroom battles.
+Property division negotiations can turn ugly and lead to complicated and expensive courtroom battles.

 You should not handle your case alone.
 We will protect your rights and fight for what’s rightfully yours.
-Call us at 817-282-0679 today for a confidential consultation if you want help with your divorce.
+Call us at 817-282-0679 or contact us online today for a confidential consultation if you want help with your divorce.